josiahpeters/CCBoise/README.md

 ## Project Roadmap / Milestones
 ### Phase 1
-- [x] Define application structure
+- [ X ] Define application structure
-- [x] Define ccboise.org data calls
+- [ X ] Define ccboise.org data calls
-- [x] Create ccboise.org data calls
+- [ X ] Create ccboise.org data calls
 - [  ] Create base project structure
 - [  ] Create initial native iOS App with MonoDevelop and MonoTouch
 - [  ] Test with project team
 - [  ] Fix bugs and adjust changes to feedback
 - [  ] Test with stakeholders and church staff
 - [  ] Fix bugs and adjust changes to feedback
 - [  ] Publish iOS app to marketplace

 ### Phase 2
 - [  ] Create initial native Android app with MonoDevelop and Mono for Android
 - [  ] Test with project team
 - [  ] Fix bugs and adjust changes to feedback
 - [  ] Test with stakeholders and church staff
 - [  ] Fix bugs and adjust changes to feedback
 - [  ] Publish Google Play marketplace

 ### Phase 3
 - [  ] Investigate addtional features and functionality - Not started

 ## Future Goals
 * Create a mobile app framework that can be forked and used by any church.